 Do you have to have a funeral?

-When someone passes away, or if you’re planning ahead for the future, it’s quite natural to turn straight to a Funeral Director or speak to a religious leader to start organising an event to mark the end of a person’s life.
+When someone passes away, or if you’re planning ahead for the future, it’s natural to turn straight to a Funeral Director or speak to a religious leader to start organising an event to mark the end of a person’s life.
 Funerals have been practiced for thousands of years, but just because they’re the norm, it doesn’t mean you have to have or arrange one.

+So, do you have to have a funeral by law?
 In the UK, there is no law against not having a funeral.
 The only law that concerns dealing with the deceased body is the Births and Deaths Registration Act 1953 that states that you must ‘dispose of the body of the person who has died by burial, cremation or any other means’, but this doesn’t need to be done after a funeral.

 This means the person or decision maker is completely free to do whatever they please in lieu of a ‘traditional’ funeral ceremony, so there is actually a lot of flexibility when it comes to choosing the best way to say goodbye.